ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

-3. Display the logs for a running instance of the `myjobrun` jobrun.
-In this example, the jobrun logs display the output of `"Hello World!"`.
-Use the `jobrun get` command to display the details of the jobrun including its running instances.
-Use the following command to display the logs of `myjobrun-2-0` (the 2nd instance of this jobrun) where `myjobrun` is the name of the jobrun, `2` is the 2nd instance of the jobrun, and the `0` is the `retryindex` value of the jobrun.
+3. Display the logs for a running instance of the `myjobrun` job run.
+In this example, the job run log displays the output of `"Hello World!"`.
+Use the `jobrun get` command to display the details of the job run, including its running instances.
+The following command displays the logs of `myjobrun-2-0` (the second instance of this job run) where `myjobrun` is the name of the job run, `2` is the second instance of the job run, and the `0` is the `retryindex` value of the job run.

     ```
     ibmcloud ce jobrun logs --instance myjobrun-2-0